 If a student discovers a final grade discrepancy, he/she must contact the instructor.
-The instructor must submit a Grade Change Report form prior to the close of the regular (fall or spring) semester immediately following the one in which the original grade was recorded.
+The instructor must submit a Grade Change Report form to the Registrar Office prior to the close of the regular (fall or spring) semester immediately following the one in which the original grade was recorded.